robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard-analytics_phase-4-1_facebook-ads-integration.md

 This phase is **In Progress**.

+**2024-06-03 Update:**
+- The frontend now reliably captures and passes Facebook attribution cookies (`_fbp`, `_fbc`) to the backend during checkout.
+This enables accurate CAPI Purchase event attribution in the next backend step.

 Challenges anticipated:
 - Technical complexity of correctly implementing server-side CAPI with user data hashing.
 - Debugging event matching issues within Facebook Events Manager.